PriceSnap

 Understanding the true value of your sneakers is essential whether you are looking to sell a prized pair, insure your collection, or simply curious about what is sitting in your closet.
 Prices fluctuate constantly based on trends, celebrity endorsements, restocks, and overall market demand.
 A pair worth $300 today might be worth $500 next month - or half as much after a surprise restock.

 Our free sneaker value checker uses artificial intelligence to identify your exact pair and search real-time pricing data from StockX, GOAT, eBay, and other major resale platforms.
-Whether you have vintage Air Jordans, limited Nike Dunks, Travis Scott collaborations, or rare Yeezy releases, get instant accurate valuations based on current market conditions.
+Whether you have vintage Air Jordans, limited Nike Dunks, Travis Scott collaborations, rare Yeezy releases, or just a lightly used pair you want to flip, you get instant valuations grounded in current market conditions rather than wishful asking prices.

 Photograph your sneakers from multiple angles including the side profile, toe box, heel, and sole.
 Include the size tag inside and the box label if available for precise identification.